Zinbo/software-dev-repository/content/posts/SoftwarePrinciples/index.md

 (put this in a table).

+ensures that at most one instance of a class exists at any given time.

+Singletons are also sometimes used as a substitute for global variables, but this doesn’t avoid any of the global state problems that plague global variables, so many people consider this use an anti-pattern.

+Singletons are bettern than a set of static methods because:
+- Inheritance and interfaces: Singletons are objects, they can inherit from base classes and implement interfaces.
+- Possible Multiplicity: You can change your mind and create multiple objects without chaing a lot of code.
+- Dynamic binding: The actual class used to create the singleton can be determined at run time, not at compile time.

+Disadvantages:
+- testing, hard coded in to classes
+- Methods must be synchronised in multithreaded environments, slowing access to the singleton's state.
+- may slow down the application's startup time as it initialisations, and may hold onto resources longer than necessary.

 ### Builder
 Good for constructing objects which have a lot of parameters or we want them to be immutable when we've constructed them.